 We are a vendor-neutral, independent source of information on a wide range of technology topics, including cybersecurity; education, training, and certification of the global tech workforce; new and emerging technologies; legislation and policies affecting the industry; and workforce data, development, and trends.

-Our membership spans the full range of technology companies: established Fortune 500 leaders, small and medium-sized tech businesses that provide that help customers solve real business problems around the world; and emerging tech-service innovators that support the implementation and management of the latest technology solutions.
+Our membership spans the full range of technology companies: established Fortune 500 leaders, small and medium-sized tech businesses that help customers solve real business problems around the world; and emerging tech-service innovators that support the implementation and management of the latest technology solutions.

 We routinely engage with individual technology professionals through a variety of programs, including our CompTIA IT Pro membership group and our certification program, the largest vendor-neutral credentialing program for technology workers.
 CompTIA has awarded more than 2.7 million certifications in areas such as cybersecurity, networking, cloud computing and technical support.